 Young people's right to bodily integrity and freedom from violence is core to the 2030 Agenda for Sustainable Development.
 It is featured in two of the Sustainable Development Goals (SDGs): 16 and 5 (UN, 2024).
 SDG 16, Peace and Justice, calls for ending all forms of abuse and violence against children, reducing all forms of violence, and promoting the rule of law.
 SDG 5, Gender Equality, calls for eliminating child marriage and all forms of violence against girls and women.
 Although Jordan is signatory to the SDGs, it is currently not on track to deliver on either goal (Sachs et al., 2023).
-Indeed, evidence suggests that young people in Jordan remain at substantial risk of multiple forms of violence at the hands of caregivers, teachers, peers and - for girls and young women husbands (United Nations Children's Fund (UNICEF) and National Council for Family Affairs (NCFA), 2021; NCFA et al., 2022; Department of Statistics (DOS) and ICF, 2023).
+Indeed, evidence from the National Study on Violence Against Children in Jordan and the Jordan Population and Family Health Survey suggests that young people in Jordan remain at substantial risk of multiple forms of violence at the hands of caregivers, teachers, peers and - for girls and young women - husbands (United Nations Children's Fund (UNICEF) and National Council for Family Affairs (NCFA), 2021; Department of Statistics (DOS) and ICF, 2023).
 This report, which extends baseline research conducted in late 2018 and early 2019 and draws on mixed-methods data collected in late 2022 and early 2023 by the Gender and Adolescence: Global Evidence (GAGE) research programme, aims to support national and international efforts to improve the bodily integrity of young people in Jordan.
 It begins with a brief section describing the current evidence base on violence against young people.
 We then present the GAGE conceptual framework, methodology, and midline findings.
 We conclude with a discussion of key actions needed to accelerate progress to ensure that all young people in Jordan are free from all forms of violence.